 Prospective MPER Scholars are encouraged to review the information housed under the Coursework and Finances tab.
 Details on course sequencing, maintaining eligibility, as well as salary and tuition are made available.

 Outlined below is the application process for the MPER Early Career Scholars Program.
-If you have any questions about the process, please email us at MPERScholars@missouri.edu.
+If you have any questions about the process, please email MPERScholars@missouri.edu.

 - All requirements for Bachelor’s degree completed by May